kalyaniuniversity/covidindia/README.md

      covdata -g head -r 15 -D y -s wb --options graph   #plots 1st 15 days daily counts for west bengal covdata -g head -r 15 -D n -s wb --options graph   #plots 1st 15 days cumulative counts for west bengal

-     #similarly -g tail will work same and please use state code.Terminal feature demonstrates some methods only that are written in --options flag(type 'covdata -h' to see options)
+     #similarly -g tail will work same and please use state code.Terminal feature demonstrates some methods only that are written in --options flag(type 'covdata -h' to see options). -H -T and --save flag canbe used for every method that returns a dataframe not a graph.

 ## Documentation